Series Funding Meaning, Seed to Series C

 Seed, Series A, Series B, Series C, and later rounds are not just labels.
-Each stage changes what investors expect, how your cap table needs to look, and how disciplined your fundraising process must become.
+Each series funding round changes what investors expect, how your cap table needs to look, and how disciplined your fundraising process must become.

 The letter matters less than the company stage behind it.